-Action A: Implement adaptive and mitigative strategies for critical buildings.
-Critical buildings include municipal, assisted care facilities, and gas stations.
-Primarily aimed at reducing dependency on non-renewable energy sources and retrofitting buildings so they can adapt to changes in cooling needs, power disruptions and protect from flooding.
+Action A: Implement adaptive and mitigative strategies at for critical municipal buildings.

+Primarily aimed at reducing dependency on non-renewable energy sources and retrofitting buildings so they can adapt to changes in cooling needs and flooding frequencies.

-- Add emergency generators or other evolving technologies to improve resiliency during power outages and allow for business continuity. - Work with energy provide to study possibilities for microgrid to reduce power disruption. - Add solar canopies to school parking lots and anticipate furture battery storage techology for energy redundancy. - As roof replacement is needed, explore the benefits of adding solar panels for energy redundancy, reduce heat impacts to buildings by retrofitting with cool roofs, and/or add insulation to promote energy efficiency. - Retrofit existing buildings with stormwater management best management practices.
+- Add emergency generators or other evolving technologies to improve resiliency during power outages and allow for business continuity.
+Confirm where we have generators and where the next most critical locations are. - Add solar canopies to school parking lots with capacity for battery storage for energy redundancy. - As roof replacement is needed, explore the benefits of adding solar panels for energy redundancy, reduce heat impacts to buildings by retrofitting with cool roofs, and/or add insulation to promote energy efficiency. - Retrofit existing buildings with stormwater management best management practices.

 Action B: Protect roadways from flooding.

 Primarily aimed at protecting essential routes in the Town that are prone to flooding or lie within the FEMA 100-year or 500-year flood zones.

-- Improve accessibility during flooding emergencies, by ensuring that evacuation routes are open and residents are not stranded. - Assess and maintain vegetation along evacuation routes. - Assess and replace undersized culverts where needed. - Use beaver deceivers or other methods to discourage beavers from blocking waterways.

-Identify private properties with culverts and dams and secure easements in order to maintain the infrastructure.
+- Improve accessibility during flooding emergencies, by ensuring that evacuation routes are open and residents are not stranded. - Assess and maintain vegetation along evacuation routes. - Assess and replace undersized culverts where needed. - Use beaver deceivers or other methods to discourage beavers from blocking waterways. - Identify private properties with culverts and dams and secure easements in order to maintain the infrastructure.